Some implications between Grothendieck's anabelian conjectures: Introduction

-In \autoref{open}, following an idea of Borne and Emsalem we show (in the case of curves and orbicurves) how using orbicurves allows to treat the non-proper case of the section conjecture as a limit case of the proper case: this greatly clarifies the situation and the meaning of "packets" of sections.
-As a byproduct, if we merge this picture with \autoref{eq} we obtain a new proof of the fact that the section conjecture for proper curves implies the section conjecture for affine curves.
+Thanks to Theorem B and an idea of N. Borne and M. Emsalem, we give a new, natural proof of the fact that the section conjecture for proper curves implies the section conjecture for affine curves using orbicurves as an intermediate step, see \autoref{propen}.

-In \autoref{secthom} we prove that the section conjecture implies the hom conjecture.
-Our form of the hom conjecture is stronger than Grothendieck's one: we relax the smoothness hypothesis by asking only normality together with a very broad finiteness condition, being \emph{left}, see \autoref{left}. \begin{namedtheorem}[\autoref{point}] Let $X$ be a DM stack and $T$ an integral, normal left scheme over $k$.
-If $X$ is fundamentally fully faithful, then $X(T)\to\Pi_{X}(T)$ is fully faithful.
-If $X$ is anabelian, then $X(T)\to\Pi_{X}(T)$ is an equivalence of categories. \end{namedtheorem}